fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2022-06-21-SDR-microplate-respirometry-protocol-Hawaii.md

 ---
 layout: post
-title: SDR microplate respirometry protocol for coral spats
+title: SDR microplate respirometry protocol for coral planulae
 category: [Respiration, Photosynthesis, Protocol ]
-tags: [ Coral, Spats,Physiology, pH, Temperature, Pocillopora acuta, Montipora capitata ]
+tags: [ Coral, Planulae, Physiology, pH, Temperature,Montipora capitata ]
 ---

-This protocol details the step-by-step use of the PreSens/Loligo Microplate respiration system for measuring respiration and photosynthesis of coral spats.
+This protocol details the step-by-step use of the PreSens/Loligo Microplate respiration system for measuring respiration and photosynthesis of coral planulae.

-[Original protocol](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/Mcapitata-Early-Life-History-Respirometry-Protocol/) written by Ariana Huffmyer and modified by [Jill Ashey](https://github.com/JillAshey) and me during our time at the Hawaiʻi Institute of Marine Biology in June-July 2022, conducting temperature and pH stress experiments with larvae and spats of the corals _Pocillopora acuta_ and _Montipora capitata_.
+[Original protocol](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/Mcapitata-Early-Life-History-Respirometry-Protocol/) written by Ariana Huffmyer and modified by [Jill Ashey](https://github.com/JillAshey) and me during our time at the Hawaiʻi Institute of Marine Biology in June-July 2022, conducting temperature and pH stress experiments with planulae and spats of the corals _Pocillopora acuta_ and _Montipora capitata_.

 ### Prepare equipment
 -	[PreSens Oxy-10 Sensor Dish Reader (SDR)](https://www.presens.de/products/detail/sdr-sensordish-reader-basic-set) in combination with [Loligo 24-well microplate](https://loligosystems.com/24-well-glass-microplate-80-ul) (80 µL each well)
 -	Glass coverslips
 -	PreSens software downloaded with calibrations entered as provided by manufacturer